A Tribute to Canadian Songwriters: Background

 A Tribute To Canadian Songwriters was conceived as a concept project by Hughes, David Bradstreet and former Lazarus member Carl Keesee, initially released as nine songs on vinyl with the title Horton, Bates & Best: The Last Catch.
 It was produced by Hughes, Keesee, and Bradstreet, who engineered the recording at his studio and released it on his independent label, Street Records.
 It was reissued digitally with the addition of three songs on January 17, 2006 at iTunes Music Store.

 Among the songs chosen are "Sahajiya" written by Brent Titcomb and first released in 1971 as a single by Tommy Graham and Friends, Bruce Cockburn's "Arrows of Light" from his Joy Will Find A Way 1978 album release, "More Often Than Not" written by David Wiffen and first released by Jerry Jeff Walker in 1970, then covered by Eric Anderson in 1972, "Albert's Cove" by David Essig, and "White Lines" written by Willie P. Bennett and recorded by David Wiffen with Bruce Cockburn and Brian Ahern as producers.

 Critical reception

 In a glowing review in the Montreal Gazette, John Griffin calls the Bill Hughes album “the first rough gem to be uncovered in the new year” and gives high marks to Billie’s “soaring cut-glass tenor”.
 Mark Tremblay of the Calgary Herald complimented the sound of the album, writing “The backup instrumentation is crisp and sure, the production uncluttered and tasteful” and “Hughes’ voice and guitar style epitomize folk’s best qualities.”

+Pondering on the viability of the arts in Canadian culture, Bob Rittinger of the Waterloo Region Record highlights examples of folk music, commending the song selection of the album as excellent, writing “occasional songs are almost exquisite” and Hughes for having “quite a remarkable voice.
+Deep, rich and textured, it is well-suited to these often haunting songs of our people and our culture.”